Accounting

 Advanced forensic accounting concepts with a primary focus on occupational fraud and abuse--its origins, perpetration, prevention, and detection.

-Business combinations, consolidated financial statements, multinational accounting, and partnerships.
+Business combinations, consolidated financial statements, multinational accounting, partnerships, and accounting technologies used by accounting practitioners.

 AC 590.
 Advanced Topics in Accounting.
 3 Hours.